jaredhowland/rhythm/README.md

     }
     ```

-    Alternatively, if you want a slightly smaller `h1`, you could do the following:
+    Alternatively, if you want a slightly smaller `h1`, you can do the following:
     ```
     h1 {
       @include fs-lh($alpha);